-The Company has submitted an application for a mining license on the Tuvatu project area itself which is a specific area within SPL's 1283 and 1296.
+The Company submitted an application in 2013 for a mining license on the Tuvatu project area itself which is a specific area within SPL's 1283 and 1296.
 Upon issuance of the mining license, exploration SPL's 1283 and 1296 will be reduced in size accordingly.
+During the period ended March 31, 2015, Fiji's MRD approved the grant of Special Mining Lease 62 (SML 62).
+The SML will provide exclusive rights for the potential development, construction, and operation of mining, processing, and waste management infrastructure at Tuvatu and the surrounding lease area.
+Terms of the SML are currently under discussion for final execution.